Szablitho/FrontendMentor.io-projects/README.md

       }
     }
 ```
+Here is how use of Bootstrap looks from my hands.
+I'm proud of it.
 ```html / Bootstrap
   <div class="card d-lg-flex flex-lg-row col-sm-12 col-lg-8 col-xl-8 col-xxl-6 bg-white mt-3 mb-5 me-3 ms-3 rounded-3 height">
   <!-- card head -->